imsherlocked369/orthostitching/README.md

 This version adds a pixel-wise overlap governor (coverage cap) and an optional sharper override that can replace capped pixels only when the new view is measurably sharper.

-# This stsiches 100 images in around 3 mins with around 90% accuracy !!
+ This stitches 100 images in around 3 mins with around 90% accuracy !!

 Features